Otite-Git/Host-a-WordPress-Website-on-AWS/README.md

 5. **Cost Management:** I solved the problem of having high costs by supporting the deployment of a cost effective solution managing and optimising the costs associated with AWS resources.
 This was achieved through monitoring usage with AWS Cost Explorer, using AWS Budgets to set alerts, and leveraging Reserved Instances and Savings Plans for cost savings.

-## **What issue did I face while working on the project and how did I resolve that issue?**
+## **What issues did I face while working on the project and how did I resolve that issue?**

 - **WordPress credentials issues:** I had faced the issue of my WordPress credentials automatically registering through an auto-fill feature generating a strong passsword which I did not record.
 I solved this issue by firstly deleting the existing EFS RDS and EC2 Instance and creating new EFS RDS and EC2 Instances.
 Once created, I then SSH'ed into the instance via Amazon Linux where I was to re-nstall the WordPress script which consisted of setting up the WordPress application on an EC2 instance, including Apache, PHP, MySQL, and mounting the Amazon EFS.

 - **Increasing Costs:** The challenge of increasing cost also became a concern which I was able to resolve thorugh by firstly enabalbing MFA (Multi Factor Authentication) to enhance the security access of my root user account and enable best practice.
 Through this, I reduced the risk of fraudulent access to my account and using it resulting in high usage cost.
 Furthermore, I used AWS budgets and Cost Explorer to effectively manage costs by settting alerting and identifying which service was a high usage cost through visibility of the cost usage graph.

+ ## **What overall lessons did I learn?**

 - **AWS Linux and Bash:** This project gave me the ability to increase my skills in AWS Linux and bash as I was required to use the EC2 Instance to install the WordPress script

 - **Networking:** I further my knowledge on Networking through inplementation of tools such as the Internet Gateway.
 This enabled the resources within the VPC Public Subnet to connect to the internet, and resources within the VPC Private Subnet to connect to the internet via the NAT Gateway.
 The use of the NAT Gateway enables resources like the EC2 Instances on the Private App Subnet to access the internet and download package updates using 'Sudo Yum update' through SSH'ing into the EC2 instance.
 So there is a requirement for the EC2 Instance to have access to the internet without external users on the internet gaining access to the EC2 Instance.

-   **WordPress credentials issues:**

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your enhancements.
+- **IAM Management and Best Practice:** As part ot IAM Management best practice, I identified that it is not recommended to user a root account for cloud environment creation.
+Going forward, I increased the acess robustness of my root using account by regularly changing  passwords, using MFA (Mult Factor Authentication), removing access keys to the root account and reducing overall root user account user for sercurity perposes.

+-  **IAM User Creation and Best Practice:** Through doing this project, I also identified that going forward, best practice would be to create a new IAM user for myself and only grant required access also setting up a MFA for the new user making this the primary use account going forward.
+This is not only best practice, but permits the use of defining a boundary of services that I only want to use.
+For example, am IAM user cannot be charged for a NAT Gateway, if they don't have permissions to configure one in the first place.